mvanbrab/water-level/README.md

 whose purpose is to measure the water level in a water reservoir, located under the ground.

 This project actually has a predecessor.
-If you want, you can laugh a bit with it in this [bit of history](doc/history.md).
+Enjoy reading about it in this [bit of history](doc/history.md).

 # The transmitter
 The first piece of hardware is a transmitter.